jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 ## Alas, it’s not perfect
 [Testing can show the presence of bugs, but not their absence!](https://www.goodreads.com/quotes/506689-program-testing-can-be-used-to-show-the-presence-of) — Edsger W. Dijkstra

 The test/implementation partnership only works when tests accurately define the behaviors that the code implements.
-Tests pass by default unless an assertion or verification violation catches the problem.
-A test might be missing an invariant assertion or verification that allows undesired behavior to pass through undetected.
+Tests pass by default unless a behavior enforcing assertion or verification violation catches the problem.
+A test might be missing an invariant assertion or verification that allows undesired or unexpected behavior to pass through undetected.

 It’s possible to achieve 100% code coverage without a single assertion or verification.
 This can happen when there’s pressure from upper management reach a code coverage goal, or an unexperienced developer fudges a blocking test by removing a failing assertion or verification.
 Haphazard false-positive tests provide code coverage, but all they provide is a false sense of security.